 A complete guide to Shih Tzu dogs

 The Shih Tzu breed originated in China and is one of the oldest dog breeds.
 The name Shih Tzu is both singular and plural and it translates to “lion dog.”
-The Shih Tzu is a small, lively breed of dog.
+This is a small, lively breed of dog.

-Height: A typical Shih Tzu stands about 10 inches tall at the withers.
+Height: This typical breed of dog stands about 10 inches tall at the withers.

-Weight: A typical Shih Tzu weighs between 10 and 16 pounds.
+Weight: They weigh between 10 and 16 pounds.
 A teacup Shih Tzu (also called an Imperial Shih Tzu) may be slightly smaller.

-Coat: Shih Tzu have long, soft, double coats that seem to flow around the body.
+Coat: They have long, soft, double coats that seem to flow around the body.
 The coat can be any color, but white patches on the forehead and tip of the tail are common.

 Ears and Eyes: Ears are large, very hairy and they hand down on either side of the face.
 Eyes are large and dark in color.

-Tail: Shih Tzu have very furry tails that lie curled over their backs.
+Tail: These dogs have very furry tails that lie curled over their backs.

 AKC Group: Toy